benroberts999/inverseTransformSample/README.md

-# Randomly sample points with a uniform distribution over a sphere

-Simple python code to randomly sample points with a uniform distribution over a sphere.
-Makes use of inverse transform sampling.
+# Generate random variables drawn from a given PDF using Inverse Transform sampling

+Two small python scritps showing examples of using inverse transform sampling to draw random points accoring to a given probability distribution.

-This is useful, for example, for performing spherical Monte Carlo integrations.
+This is useful, for example, for performing Monte Carlo integrations.

+First example is randomly placing points across the surphace of a sphere.
+Other example is drawing from a Gaussian distribution.

 Also, the same thing is done using Mathematica.
 The Mathematica notebook will also plot the output of the python script.